mathiashsteffensen/emerald/README.md

 Emerald is a Ruby compiler & Virtual Machine written in Go.

 ### Supported language features
+This is still quite far away from being a real implementation.
 The below is a list of the features on the roadmap and the ones that have already been implemented.

 - [x] everything is an object